 - See Debbie Cenziper & Jason Grotto, Clemency Proving Elusive for Florida’s Ex-Cons, Miami Herald, October 31, 2004; The Long Road to Clemency, Miami Herald, November 7, 2004.

-- The statistics on the number of RCR grants issued from 2004 onward are contained in Proviso Report to the Legislature, A Report on the Status of the Processing of Civil Rights Clemency Cases for FY 2008-2009, https://www.fcor.state.fl.us/docs/reports/FCORprovisoreport0809.pdf.
+- Statistics on the number of RCR grants issued between 2004 and 2009 are contained in Proviso Report to the Legislature, A Report on the Status of the Processing of Civil Rights Clemency Cases for FY 2008-2009, https://www.fcor.state.fl.us/docs/reports/FCORprovisoreport0809.pdf.
 In the 18 months after April 5, 2007, the Commission processed 271,000 applications for restoration of rights, and granted 146,549 of them, with about 60,000 cases still pending.
 Proviso Report at pp. 6, 9.
 According to an investigative series by the Miami Herald the fall of 2004, see note 4 supra, 48,000 requests for restoration of rights were granted between 1999 and 2004, compared with 200,000 rejected during that period.
 No specific information available on the number of pardons granted during this period.

 - See Michael Bender, Citrus County Electrician Gets Gov. Rick Scott’s First Pardon, Tampa Times/Herald, June 2, 2011, available at http://www.tampabay.com/news/politics/gubernatorial/citrus-county-electrician-gets-gov-rick-scotts-first-full-pardon/1173320.

-(13) “Expunction of a criminal history record” means the court-ordered physical destruction or obliteration of a record or portion of a record by any criminal justice agency having custody thereof, or as prescribed by the court issuing the order, except that criminal history records in the custody of the department [of law enforcement] must be retained in all cases for purposes of evaluating subsequent requests by the subject of the record for sealing or expunction, or for purposes of recreating the record in the event an order to expunge is vacated by a court of competent jurisdiction.
+(16) “Expunction of a criminal history record” means the court-ordered physical destruction or obliteration of a record or portion of a record by any criminal justice agency having custody thereof, or as prescribed by the court issuing the order, except that criminal history records in the custody of the department [of law enforcement] must be retained in all cases for purposes of evaluating subsequent requests by the subject of the record for sealing or expunction, or for purposes of recreating the record in the event an order to expunge is vacated by a court of competent jurisdiction . . . .

-- Executive Order No. 06-89: On April 25, 2006, Governor Jeb Bush issued Executive Order No. 06-89, directing each state agency 1) to conduct a comprehensive inventory of their employment disqualifications affecting people with convictions; 2) report to him the reasons for any automatic disqualifications and any available procedures for waiver; and 3) to eliminate or modify such disqualifications that are not tailored to protect the public safety; and 4) to create case-by-case review mechanisms to provide individuals the opportunity to make a showing of their rehabilitation and their qualifications for employment.
+- This new legislative initiative is reminiscent of the efforts begun under Florida Governor Jeb Bush to increase opportunities for individuals with a criminal record in licensed occupations.
+In June 2011 a law was enacted requiring each state agency responsible for professional and occupational regulatory boards to report to the governor and legislature all laws and rules governing the ability of professional licensing boards to deny employment or licensure based upon an individual’s criminal history, and to identify alternatives to any disqualifying statutes or rules.
+See Fla.
+Stat. § 112.0111.
+In January 2012, the Florida Department of Business and Professional Regulation submitted a report to the governor pursuant to this law, which included a list of laws and regulations that govern the ability of the DBPR and various licensing boards to deny licensure based upon criminal record and a “list of crimes for each profession that do not relate to an applicant’s ability to practice that profession,” and that are considered not “substantially related” to an individual’s ability to practice that profession.
+See Letter from Ken Lawson, DBPR, to Governor Rick Scott, January 4, 2012.
+This letter reported that “very few of our statutes and rules automatically disqualify applicants,” but that in most cases statutes and rules authorize denial of professional license for lack of good moral character when there is a “substantial connection between the prior criminal conviction and the practice of the profession.”
+In addition, the DBPR also applies a “substantial connection” standard to deny business licensure.
+Executive Order No. 06-89: On April 25, 2006, Governor Jeb Bush issued Executive Order No. 06-89, directing each state agency 1) to conduct a comprehensive inventory of their employment disqualifications affecting people with convictions; 2) report to him the reasons for any automatic disqualifications and any available procedures for waiver; and 3) to eliminate or modify such disqualifications that are not tailored to protect the public safety; and 4) to create case-by-case review mechanisms to provide individuals the opportunity to make a showing of their rehabilitation and their qualifications for employment.
 The Governor asked his executive agencies to “assume a leadership role in providing employment opportunities to ex-offenders by reviewing their employment policies and practices and identifying barriers to employment that can safely be removed to enable ex-offenders to demonstrate their rehabilitation.”
 The Governor also encouraged other public entities and private employers, “to the extent they are able, to take similar actions to review their own employment policies and provide employment opportunities to individuals with criminal records.”
 The text of the order is at http://edocs.dlis.state.fl.us/fldocs/governor/orders/2006/06-89-exoftf.pdf.
 The order emerged from the work of the Governor’s Ex-Offender Task Force, which found “many state laws and policies that impose restrictions on the employment of people who have been to prison,” affecting “more than one-third of Florida’s 7.9 million non-farm jobs, including state and local government jobs, jobs in state-licensed, regulated and funded entities, and jobs requiring state certification.”
-See Final Report of the Florida Ex-Offender Task Force (2006), available at http://www.pdmiami.com/governors_ex-offender_task_force.pdf
+See Final Report of the Florida Ex-Offender Task Force (2006), available at http://www.pdmiami.com/governors_ex-offender_task_force.pdf.